 At the bottom of this page, I have added the “Dutch Smart Meter Requirements” (DSMR) data sheets.

 Not standard (see DSMR v4.04, Chapter 4.6 “signals”)

 This serial port is not standard, although it works on UART TTL level, the logical values are reversed: 1=0 and 0=1, this can be solved with software, but does not always give the desired result, the solution is to do this with hardware, example with a chip in between, often a MAX232 or 7404 is used.

 According to the specification the port can handle max.
 15v, so a real RS232 signal (+12v) from a “real” com port should be possible.

 Plug for the P1 port.

-The connector that goes into the P1 port is a RJ-11 type, 4 or 6 pin (known from the telephone lines):
+The connector that goes into the P1 port is an RJ-11 type, 4 or 6-pin (known from the telephone lines):

 Schematic representation P1 port (ESMRv5.0 P1)

 1 thought on “What is a P1 port?”